ktepe/carndP5/P5_VehicleDetectionTracking_KemalTepe.md

 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

+### 1. Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier

+### 2. Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+Normalization of features and randomization of  the selection for training and testing.

+### 3. Implement a sliding-window technique and use your trained classifier to search for vehicles in images.

+### 4. Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.

+### 5. Estimate a bounding box for vehicles detected.

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png